CedricBonjour/md_to_web_article/article/about-csv-files.md

 > 2. Fancy features require complexity that CSV files can't handle.
 > 3. Editors come up with a proprietary file format to enable this differenciation.
 > 4. Editors leave out CSV file handling (more or less purposly) to push their user base towards their proprietary format.
-> 5. Users can't find a descent CSV file editor
+> 5. Users can't find a descent CSV file editor.

 ## The solution: An alternative spreadsheet editor dedicated to CSV files